Do Craft Fair Vendors Need Insurance? What to Know Before Your First Fair

 More Vendor Tips

-This post is part of our complete guide to getting started as a craft fair vendor in New England:
+This post is part of our vendor guide series for craft fair sellers in New England.
+Use insurance as the foundation for a reliable business:

 Last updated: April 2026